emanuelnlopez/flutter-credit-card-wallet/README.md

 Having this data stored in my mobile allows me to continue using my cards without carrying them all the time with me.

+## Security measurements
-All the data is stored encrypted in the local storage and the app doesn't require internet access at all.
+- All the data is stored encrypted in the local storage using AES encryption
+- It's planned that the app will request the key for the AES encryption on the first run so each user has unique keys
+- The app doesn't require internet access at all.
+- App screenshots and app switcher preview will be disabled in the final release
+- Card data will be visible one at a time.
+It won't be possible to see all the information at once

 ## Screenshots